(I may earn a small commission from the products mentioned in this post.)

 - I still have soreness and minor swelling after big workout days or long hikes.

 - The Yoga has been an eye-opener.
 I am not very flexible and I am not able to do a lot of the movements and poses on the beginner’s video yet.
 The instructor is very patient and says that with time I will become more flexible.
 It has been pretty frustrating at times but I am hanging in there and will keep you posted.
+I avoid poses/stretches that put weight on my knees.

 - I can’t run, although I could probably jog for a short distance if needed.